 Students in Teacher Services are required to use Mother of Divine Grace School's recommended syllabi and books for the courses they are taking in this program.
 However, as necessary, our teachers and consultants can work together to adjust assignments within the course.
-We also do offer a limited number of 'Modified' courses within Teacher Services.
-Students who sign up for 'Modified' courses can have their parents and consultant work together to create a course plan and assignments using substitute texts.
-'Modified' courses must also be approved by the Director of Teacher Services.
+We also do offer a limited number of 'Non-Standard' courses within Teacher Services.
+Students who sign up for 'Non-Standard' courses can have their parents and consultant work together to create a course plan and assignments using substitute texts.
+'Non-Standard' courses must also be approved by the Director of Teacher Services.

 Generally students work with a single teacher in Teacher Services.
 This is our preference.
 However, under certain circumstances, we may need to assign a student to more than one teacher.

 The following chart provides a comparison of the Assisted, Directed, & Enhanced Directed services in the Teacher Services.